rameshkalluri/introduction/Linux.md

 tasks at a time.
 In a broader term multiple users can logged in to system and share the resources of the system at the same time.
 E.g.: UNIX, LINUX etc.
+## Founder of Linux:
+Linus Torvalds, a Finnish computer expert, is famous for starting the creation of Linux and the git system for keeping track of changes in software.

+# History of Linux:

+Linux is like a cool cousin of Unix, and it's a free computer system made by Linus Torvalds in September 1991.

+Back in 1991, Linus was a student at the University of Helsinki in Finland, not the USA.

+He made the starting code for Linux 0.01 and shared it on the Minix group on September 17, 1991.
+Because people liked it so much, they cheered him on to make more.
+Linus listened, made new code, and on October 5, 1991, he launched the first "official" Linux, version 0.02.

 # What is Linux?: